davideshay/groceries/mkdocs/docs/installation/installation.md

 GROCERY_URL : for testing could be http://localhost:8100, for prod could be https://groceries.mydomain.com
 GROCERY_API_URL: for testing could be http://localhost:3333, for prod could be https://groceries.mydomain.com/api  (need to ensure you can route the api prefix to the backend and without the prefix to the web server)
 GROCERY_API_PORT: Port for the server to listen on, i.e. 3333 for dev, 80 or 8000 for production, depending on your setup/reverse proxy.
+LOG_LEVEL: Defaults to "INFO".
+Can be set to "D", or "DEBUG", or "1" to get additional debugging output.
+Standard values are used here, so you can also set "S" or "SILENT" or "5" to have no logging output at all.
 SMTP_HOST: Name for SMTP host which can send emails (for password resets and friend requests to unregistered users)
 SMTP_PORT: Port SMTP server runs on
 SMTP_FROM: Email address that mail will appear to originate from